-1.1.Purpose of the Security Policy
+1.1.
+Purpose of the Security Policy

-There are three major reasons that a security policy is required
+There are three major reasons that a security policy is required:

-- It is required for FIPS 140-2 validation. - It allows individuals and organizations to determine whether the implemented cryptographic module satisfies the stated security policy. - It allows individuals and organizations to determine whether the described capabilities, the level of protection, and access rights provided by the cryptographic module meet their security requirements.
+- It is required for FIPS 140-2 validation. - It allows individuals and organizations to determine whether the implemented Qualcomm Crypto Engine Core satisfies the stated security policy. - It allows individuals and organizations to determine whether the described capabilities, level of protection, and access rights provided by the Qualcomm Crypto Engine Core meet their security requirements.